-If you want to know how to treat frozen shoulder, you have to find an experienced sports and pain doctor.
-Only a qualified NYC shoulder specialist can deliver effective treatment for your frozen shoulder.
-The Sports Injury and Pain Institute of NYC provides advanced treatments for frozen shoulder that continues to ease your pain including steroid injections and physical therapy.
-Make an appointment with the top rated sports injury specialist Dr. Melepura of NYC.
+If you want to know how to treat a frozen shoulder, you have to find an experienced sports and pain doctor.
+Only a qualified specialist can deliver effective treatment for your frozen shoulder.
+The Sports Injury and Pain Institute of NYC provide advanced treatments for a frozen shoulder that continues to ease your pain including steroid injections and physical therapy.
+Make an appointment with the top-rated sports injury specialist Dr. Melepura of NYC.
 He is among the best pain relief doctors in the region.

-Frozen shoulder is typically considered a primary diagnosis; however, it can also be a secondary diagnosis.
+A frozen shoulder is typically considered a primary diagnosis; however, it can also be a secondary diagnosis.
 That is, you may have something else going on that leads to your frozen shoulder symptoms.
-Before treatment for frozen shoulder can begin, the primary issue needs to be resolved.
+Before treatment for a frozen shoulder can begin, the primary issue needs to be resolved.

-Frozen shoulder is often not diagnosed until the pain and the inability to move your arm at the shoulder becomes unbearable.
-At this point, you’re more than likely in the first of three stages of frozen shoulder:
+A frozen shoulder is often not diagnosed until the pain and the inability to move your arm at the shoulder becomes unbearable.
+At this point, you’re more than likely in the first of three stages of a frozen shoulder:

 Each of these stages can last weeks or months.
 During the early stages, you may find your frozen shoulder to be more painful at night, which can mean you’re getting less sleep than usual.
 A lack of sleep impacts your ability to cope with the pain during the day, so sleep deprivation fuels a vicious cycle.